xchapter7x/y-assembly/README.md

 ### Use case

 anywhere you are wrangling yaml (Kubernetes, BOSH, Concourse) this can help.
-It is generic, specifically build to provide enough flexibility to be used with any tool that likes yaml.
+It is generic, specifically built to provide enough flexibility to be used with any tool that likes yaml.

 ### Example
 ```yaml